-- 3.1 Students need to provide documentation outlining their disability impacts in the postsecondary environment.
-Please see Appendix A for the documentation criteria. - 3.2 Complying with 3.1 does not guarantee an accommodation. - 3.3 The College will not assume any costs associated with documentation of a disability to determine reasonable accommodations.
+- 3.1 Students need to provide Documentation outlining their Disability impacts in the post-secondary environment.
+Please see Appendix A for the Documentation criteria. - 3.2 Complying with 3.1 does not guarantee an Accommodation. - 3.3 The College will not assume any costs associated with Documentation of a Disability for the purpose of determining Reasonable Accommodations.

-4. REQUESTING ACCOMMODATIONS RELATED TO DISABILITY
+4. REQUESTING ACCOMMODATIONS

-- 4.1 Students request accommodations from the Accessibility Services Department. - 4.2 The request for accommodations is assessed by the Access Strategist. - 4.3 Accommodations take time to implement; therefore, students need to request accommodations as soon as they know they are required.
+- 4.1 Students request Accommodations from the Accessibility Services department. - 4.2 The request for Accommodations is assessed by the Access Strategist. - 4.3 Accommodations take time to implement; therefore, Students need to request accommodations as soon as they know they are required.

-5. EVALUATING AN ACCOMMODATION RELATED TO DISABILITY REQUEST
+5. EVALUATING AN ACCOMMODATION REQUEST

-- 5.1 A request for accommodation may be denied in cases of undue hardship. - 5.2 Undue Hardship is a difficult legal standard to meet, and in most cases, a reasonable accommodation will be available. - 5.3 A request for accommodation may be denied where the medical or psycho- educational assessment documentation does not support the requested accommodation.
+- 5.1 A request for Accommodation may be denied in cases of Undue Hardship. - 5.2 Undue Hardship is a difficult legal standard to meet and, in most cases, a Reasonable Accommodation will be available. - 5.3 A request for Accommodation may be denied where the medical or psychoeducational assessment documentation does not support the requested accommodation.

-6. CREATING AN ACCESSIBILITY PLAN FOR STUDENTS WITH DISABILITIES
+6. CREATING AN ACCESSIBILITY PLAN

-- 6.1 The Accessibility plan is created by the Access Strategist in collaboration with the student, relevant College employees, and documentation provided by a credentialed health professional. - 6.2 The Accessibility plan outlines the supports and services, accommodations, functional impacts of the disability, and rationale for selecting the accommodations. - 6.3 The Accessibility plan is finalized by the Access Strategist within 10 business days after receiving both supporting documentation and the student's self-report. - 6.4 An Interim Accessibility plan will be completed the same way as outlined in 6.3, with an expiry date indicating the date by when the student must submit sufficient documentation.
+6.1 The Accessibility Plan is created by the Access Strategist in collaboration with the Student, relevant College Employees, and documentation provided by a credentialed health professional.

+- 6.2 The Accessibility Plan outlines the supports and services, Accommodations, functional impacts of the Disability, and rationale for selecting the Accommodations. - 6.3 The Accessibility Plan is finalized by the Access Strategist 7 business days after receiving both supporting Documentation and the Student's self-report. - 6.4 An Interim Accessibility Plan will be completed in the same manner as outlined in 6.3, with the addition of an expiry date that indicates the date by when the Student must submit sufficient Documentation. - 6.5 Accessibility Plans and summary notes of Student sessions are documented in writing by the Access Strategist within 3 business days of each Student interaction.